Getting started: Investing and saving for kids

 I’ve set up this simple structure and routine for my daughter’s money from a very young age, allocating money to the right places to be used at different stages in her life.
 We spend the rest of our time together making sure that she has the financial education to be able to manage her money and investments well.
 We’re working towards her taking complete ownership of her finances under our guidance before she leaves home.

 We’ve always made her fully aware of each account, and little by little, she’s understanding how and why they’re there.
-She’s now added a bank account of her own, plus an additional index fund through Sharesies, which she invests her pocket money into herself each Monday.
+She’s now added a bank account of her own, and invests her pocket money each Monday.
 When she receives any income from any source, we guide her in how to allocate it.

 Watching her put each little lesson she’s learnt into practice is amazingly rewarding to watch!